 About the Competition

-The Enterprise Troopers National Primary School Competition provides primary schools across Wales with an opportunity to showcase their enterprise activities whilst developing entrepreneurial skills in children in a fun and interactive way.
+The Enterprise Troopers National Primary School Competition provides primary school pupils across Wales with an opportunity to showcase their enterprising activities whilst developing entrepreneurial skills in children in a fun and interactive way.

 It is an excellent way to introduce children to a broader curriculum in line with the Donaldson review, where creativity can be allowed to thrive so schools can produce ambitious and enterprise contributors.